The character sheet for Ashita no Nadja.

 - Textile Work Is Feminine: Aside of making hats, she's a great seamstress who teaches Nadja to use a sewing machine so she can make her own dresses.
-She's so good that she takes Colette's completely torn Pimped-Out Dress and manages to sew the top into a new white gown.
+She's so good that she takes Colette's completely torn Pimped-Out Dress and manages to sew the top into a new white gown for Nadja.

 - Bare Your Midriff: Her outfit.

-- Beauty Mark: One under her left eye.
+- Beauty Mark: She has two under her left eye.

 - Love Hurts: She's in love with a man who clearly cares for her, but cannot romantically love her back.

-- Eyes Always Shut: And we never see them.
+- Eyes Always Shut: And they're never see open.

-- Lovable Coward: Unless you get him drunk.
+- Lovable Coward: Unless he gets him drunk.

 - Nice Guy: Kinda mousey and shy, but very sweet.

-- Break the Cutie: His Tear Jerker of a backstory.
-He used to be the doctor of a small German village, but resorted to unfollow orders and steal medicine and supplies when a very serious illness broke out in the town and one of the victims was his son.
+- Break the Cutie: He used to be the doctor of a small German village, but resorted to unfollow orders and steal medicine and supplies when a very serious illness broke out in the town and one of the victims was his son.
 Not only he was jailed, but said son was left in a wheelchair and his wife, despite still caring for him, left the place with said son.
 Once he was released from jail, he saw the Dandelion Troupe and joined it.

 - Team Dad: Less of a leader than George, but is very cultured and smart and he's always ready to give advice.